Can You Score by Shooting Over the Backboard?

 National Basketball Association

-The NBA waves off any shot that travels over the top of the backboard from behind the basket unit.
-However, it can count if a player working the baseline sinks a shot that went over a segment of the backboard.
+NBA basketball rules wave off any shot that travels over the top of the backboard from behind the basket unit; however, it can count as a field goal if an NBA player working the baseline sinks a jump shot that went over a segment of the backboard.
 NBA legend Kobe Bryant showcased a premier example of the rule exception in 2009 against Oklahoma City.
-He drove the lane, but defensive pressure forced him behind the bucket.
-Despite his momentum pushing him toward the baseline, Bryant launched a high-arching shot that flew directly over the basket supports and into the hoop.

 International Basketball Federation (FIBA)

-The International Basketball Federation features a rule that distinctly differs from the NBA and NCAA.
-A player can plant his feet behind the basket without driving to the hoop and legally deliver a shot that passes straight over the backboard.
-It's only disallowed if the ball touches the basket support, or if the player steps on the baseline.
+The International Basketball Federation rulebook features a rule that distinctly differs from the NBA and NCAA.
+An offensive player can plant his feet behind the basket without driving to the hoop and legally deliver a shot that passes straight over the backboard.
+It's only disallowed if the ball touches the basket support, or if the player steps on the baseline and fails to stay inbounds.

 Doctor's Delivery

-Several famous shots have come from the other side of the hoop, but perhaps none more so than one from Hall of Fame forward Julius "Dr. J" Erving.
+Several famous shots and dunks have come from the other side of the hoop, but perhaps none more so than one from Hall of Fame and perennial all-star forward Julius "Dr. J" Erving.
 Back in the 1980 finals, the 76ers star took off from behind the backboard and went around several Los Angeles Lakers to deliver a clutch reverse layup.
 Some people consider it the greatest shot in NBA history.